aprilahijriyan/certpy/README.md

 Simple python package to create self-signed SSL certificate

 This tool is an experiment to learn _"How to create a self-signed certificate"_.
-Also, this tool will be used for my project.

 ## Installation